LenaMikhniuk/VolyaApp/README.md

 ## Technologies info
-In this project, I am using the following packages:
+In this project, I am using the following:
-* Authentication with Firebase_auth, flutter_bloc, freezed
+* Authentication with Firebase,
-* Getting data from website with http, geolocator
+* Bloc pattern with Flutter_bloc
-* Converting data from JSON with freezed, json_serializable,
+* Get data from Weather API with search and Geolocation
+* Use Freezed for data objects and serialization
-* Storing data in database with sqflite, path
+* Store photos data in database with Sqflite

 ## Setup
 To run this project: